peteash10/blog.peteashton.com/_posts/2017-12-30-how-to-help-fat-fluffs.md

 ## Board your bunny

 If you have rabbits then consider using Fat Fluffs (or another sanctuary) to [board](http://www.fatfluffs.com/boarding/) them when you go on holiday.
 Not only are you leaving your loved ones somewhere with experts and medical facilities on call, boarding is a significant income stream for the charity.
-At Fat Fluffs, boarders, residents, and newcommers are kept strictly seperate with newcommers quarantined and everything sanitised so there's no risk of catching anything.
+At Fat Fluffs, boarders, residents, and newcomers are kept strictly separate with newcomers quarantined and everything sanitised so there's no risk of catching anything.

-The last time we borded with them it cost £10 per day for all three rabbits in one hutch.
+The last time we boarded with them it cost £10 per day for all three rabbits in one hutch.
 That's a bargain.

 ## Adopt a rabbit

 I left this til last as it's not something to be entered into lightly.
 There's so many misconceptions around keeping rabbits as pets - that they can live alone in a cage, that they're perfect for children, that they don't need much attention, that they're cheap.

 As I said, we spent over £1,200 last year on three rabbits.
 They need at least an hour a day of attention, including a run in the garden whatever the weather.
 They need to live in packs of 2 or more, but if the pack hierarchy is off they will fight and draw blood until it's sorted again (we spent £670 on vet bills last year).
 They hide any illness until it's almost too late and then have to be force-fed recovery food.
 They live for around a decade.
-They are a HUGE committment.
+They are a HUGE commitment.

 Keeping rabbits healthy and happy is surprisingly similar to owning a dog, commitment-wise.
 In fact I'd say a cat is easier because cats tend to look after themselves.
 You really have to look after rabbits.